Best Android phone with removable battery 2025

 Reasons to avoid

-You may or may not have heard of the BLU.
-It's a budget phone brand in the North American region with most of its devices priced under $200 to $100 usually.
-If you want something cheap with a removable battery, the BLU G33 is a good option.
+You may or may not have heard of BLU.
+It's primarily a budget brand catering to the North American region with most of its devices priced under $200 and lower.
+If you're on the hunt for something cheap with a removable battery, the BLU G33 is a decent option.

 The BLUE G33 has plenty to offer for the price.
-There are plenty of extra accessories like a case and charger in the box, the device runs Android 13, you get expandable storage, and there are also extras like a fingerprint sensor and face unlock.
+There are all essential accessories like a case and charger included in the box, the device runs Android 13, you get expandable storage, and there are also practical extras like a fingerprint sensor and face unlock included in the mix.

 Unfortunately, the BLU G33 doesn't work on all U.S. carriers.
-Still, if you're on a compatible plan and want to have a removable battery in a cheap Android phone, the BLU G33 is a solid pick.
+Still, if you're on a compatible plan and want to have a removable battery in a cheap Android phone, the BLU G33 can be a fairly good pick.

 Attribute | Quick look | Score |